BMCARDONA/bmcardona.github.io/_news/post_11.md

 related_posts: false
 ---

-Completed the [Advanced Learning Algorithms](https://coursera.org/share/e306cd16168204a8aa6a8c92b9b2a6e7) authorized by DeepLearning.AI and Stanford University and offered through Coursera.
+Completed the [Advanced Learning Algorithms](https://coursera.org/share/e306cd16168204a8aa6a8c92b9b2a6e7) course authorized by DeepLearning.AI and Stanford University and offered through Coursera.